How to Give Yourself a Mani and Pedi

 - Gotta leave the house before your pedicure is dry?
 Apply cuticle oil over the polish.
 This will keep anything from sticking to your polish.
 See my list of the best cuticle creams.

 - Stained nails?
-Remove the yellow easily by following the directions in How to Get Rid of Nail Stains.
+Remove the yellow easily by following the directions for how to whiten nails.

 - For an extra spa feeling to your home pedicure, nuke a damp towel in the microwave for a couple minutes, slather feet in moisturizer and wrap them in the warm towel.